adrybakov/wulfric/docs/source/user-guide/usage/spglib-interface.rst

 All functions that accept ``cell`` and ``atoms`` and rely on |spglib|_ have optional argument ``spglib_data`` that can be passed to them.

-Moreover, ``spglib_data`` object by itself (which is just a dictionary with dot access) can be used by the user for access to additional information derived from spglib:
+Moreover, ``spglib_data`` object by itself (which is just a dictionary with an additional dot access) can be used by the user to access additional information derived from spglib:

 .. doctest::

-    # Fancy dot access
+    # Fancy dot syntax
     >>> spglib_data.space_group_number
     59
     >>> # is actually the same as